 MHCUs are deployed by Adani Foundation in the aforementioned regions, with the objective of providing basic healthcare facilities to villages in the vicinity.
 The facilities include diagnostics service, medicines, consultation and referrals by certified doctors at the doorstep of the community members.
 This year a total of 1,63,635 treatments were provided through nine MHCUs deployed across villages at these sites.
-As a result of this initiative, the patients save money on consultation fees, medicines and travel costs, reducing the possibility of losing livelihood.
+As a result of this initiative, the patients save money on consultation 1,63,635 Treatments were provided through 9 MHCUs fees, medicines and travel costs, reducing the possibility of losing livelihood.
 The emotional stress among family members of the patients is also negated when the needy community members get quality healthcare facilities of these MHCUs at their doorsteps.